NISH1001/playx/README.md

 # playx
-Search and play any song from terminal
+Search and play any song from terminal.
+Hopefully, it will be something that you can play anything from terminal.